joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

   is easy.
 Finding people whose names end with 'Ax' is hard.

-## Index-Only Scan

-## Indexing for the ORDER BY Clause
+# Indexing for the ORDER BY Clause

 SQL databases

 Proper index for the `ORDER BY` clause is straightforward.

-## Indexing for the GROUP BY Clause
+# Indexing for the GROUP BY Clause

-## Indexing for the JOIN Clause
+# Indexing for the JOIN Clause

-## Database Implementation of Indicies in SQL
+# Database Implementation of Indicies in SQL

 Despite giving all the right intuition, the simple picture of an index being a sorted array is a bit